jsdoc2md/jsdoc-to-markdown/example/tags/example/readme.md

     "name": "four",
     "scope": "global",
     "kind": "function",
-    "description": "An example with no code, just text.
-The fenced code block lang is set to `none` in this case.", "examples": [
+    "description": "Another text example, using the `@lang off` sub-tag..", "examples": [
-      "```none\nThis example is just plain text.
-Note that it's formatted as javascript\nas that's the default `--example-lang` value and dmd has no way of \ndistinguishing whether the example text is, or is not source code.\n```"
+      "@lang off\nThis example is plain text but it has not been formatted using the default \n`--example-lang` of javascript because the `@example @lang off` was used.."
     ],
     "order": 3
   },